agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Claim**: Nevertheless, the net effect of the era has been overwhelmingly positive.

-**re-write Claim**: Ratio of countries with positive GDP per capita growth and negative GDP per capita decrease is >10 from 1950 to 2010
+**re-write Claim**: Ratio of countries with positive GDP per capita per annum growth and negative GDP per capita per annum decrease is
+\>10, for period 1950 to 2010

 **Example-sub**: